cashubtc/awesome-cashu/README.md

 - [https://nofee.testnut.cashu.space ](https://nofee.testnut.cashu.space) is a testnut mint with no fees with unbacked fake ecash for testing.

 ### Mint Discovery and Audit
-- [MintRadar](https://mintradar.pedani.eu) — Real-time Cashu mint monitor with uptime, latency, Trust Score, NUT compatibility, watchlist and Nostr reviews.
-[GitHub](https://github.com/hroomnik007/MintRadar)
 - [bitcoinmints](https://github.com/MakePrisms/bitcoinmints) is a list of ecash mints, supported NUTS, and reviews of the mints. [bitcoinmints.com](http://bitcoinmints.com)
+- [cashu-mint-audit (client)](https://github.com/pablof7z/cashu-mint-audit) is an async Rust client for the Cashu mint auditor API.
+- [cashu-mint-status-board](https://github.com/shroominic/cashu-mint-status-board) is a mint status board. [cashu.live](https://cashu.live)
 - [Cashumints.space](https://Cashumints.space) is an index of Cashu ecash mints and offers reviews of these mints, complete with comprehensive mint pages.
-- [cashu-mint-status-board](https://github.com/shroominic/cashu-mint-status-board) is a mint status board. [cashu.live](https://cashu.live)
 - [Mint Audit](https://audit.8333.space/) is a mint auditor and [Mint Watch Bot](https://primal.net/p/npub1cashu0thfukl57lgwtarn7h4jrzrg2e346zc8sjvjd8u5hheds0qlhpt92) is a bot that watches the status of mints.
+- [mint-discovery](https://github.com/jooray/mint-discovery) is a Cashu mint discovery library.
+- [MintRadar](https://mintradar.pedani.eu) — Real-time Cashu mint monitor with uptime, latency, Trust Score, NUT compatibility, watchlist and Nostr reviews.
+[GitHub](https://github.com/hroomnik007/MintRadar)

 ### Restore
 - [cashu-recover](https://github.com/kaloudis/cashu-recover) is a recovery tool for Cashu wallet proofs and state.
 - [Restore Tool-from seed](https://wallet.cashu.me/restore) is a tool that enables you to restore from a seed phrase.